-When you are brushing your teeth your gums might start bleeding and you may also have started noticing that you have noticeable bad breath.
+When you are brushing your teeth your gums might start bleeding and you may also have started noticing that you have bad breath.

 Poor oral health can lead to gum disease.
 Basically, gum disease occurs once sticky plaque has started to build up on your teeth.
 Plaque contains bacteria and forms after you eat and drink.